 One of the primary reasons why businesses are hesitant to allow workers to telecommute is that they simply don’t fully trust that they will be productive when working from home.
 This is an understandable and valid concern for many workers.
 This means that it’s critical to utilize a software designed for monitoring productivity.

 Time Doctor is designed specifically for monitoring productivity for teleworkers.
 It allows you to see websites visited when the person is working (but not when they are on a break).
-Also it has the option of providing screenshots of the worker’s computer screen.
+The screen monitoring software also has the option of providing screenshots of the worker’s computer screen.

 Monitoring productivity and time worked is commonplace in an office environment.
 In a telecommuting environment, Time Doctor is the best option for monitoring productivity when managing teleworking professionals.